think4sec/nano-docs/peering/README.md

 #### <a name="keepalive"></a>keepalive

-The purpose of this message type is to send a set of a node's **peers** to other **peers**.
-Peers are randomly selected and packed into this message object.
+The purpose of this message type is to share a node's peer list with other network peers.

 The message contains the following data: